Phonon-blocked junction calorimeter: Noise and energy resolution

-To further understand the noise behavior, panel (a) also breaks down the contributions from individual noise components, computed using both numerical methods (solid colored lines) and analytical approximations (dotted colored lines).
-At higher temperature $T_B/T_c>0.44$, the thermal conductance ratio $\kappa$ becomes much smaller than $1$, making the electric current noise, NEP$_{I_J}=2\langle\delta I_J^2\rangle/|S_I(\omega)|^2$, the dominant source.
-As the temperature decreases to intermediate level, $\kappa$ increases, leading to a more significant contribution from the junction's heat current noise, NEP$_{P_J}=2\langle\delta P_J^2\rangle$.
-In the low-temperature limit $T_B/T_c <0.16$, the phonon noise, NEP$_{P_\ph}=\langle\delta P_\TFN^2\rangle$, begin to dominate.
-This aligns with Eq.\eqref{eq:NEP_approx}, as the cooling factor $\eta$ in an ideal detector approaches $1$, amplifying the first term in the noise expression.
+To further understand the noise behavior, panel (a) also breaks down the contributions from individual noise components, computed using both numerical methods (solid colored lines) and the analytical approximations of Eq. \eqref{eq:NEP_approx} (dotted colored lines).
+At higher bath temperatures $T_B/T_c>0.44$, the thermal conductance ratio $\kappa$ becomes much smaller than one, making the electric current noise, NEP$^2_{I_J}=2\langle\delta I_J^2\rangle/|S_I(\omega)|^2$, the dominant source.
+As the temperature decreases to intermediate level, $\kappa$ increases, leading to a more significant contribution from the junction's heat current noise, NEP$^2_{P_J}=2\langle\delta P_J^2\rangle$.
+In the low-temperature limit $T_B/T_c <0.16$, the phonon noise, NEP$^2_{\ph}=\langle\delta P_\ph^2\rangle$, begins to dominate.
+This aligns with Eq.\eqref{eq:NEP_approx}, as the cooling factor $\eta$ in an ideal detector starts to approach $1$, amplifying the first term in the noise expression.
+Note that, although we have included it in the total NEP curves, we haven't separately plotted the correlation term proportional to $\langle\delta I_J\delta P_J\rangle$, as it is negative at optimal bias and also because it is not dominant at any temperature.

-This analysis also reveals a fundamental low-temperature limit for the NEP in an ideal detector, where heat dissipation occurs exclusively through the junction's heat current ($\kappa=1$).
-In this regime, the NEP approaches $\NEP_\tot(0) = 2.7(1-\eta)\sqrt{k_B T_B^2 G_\tth}$, setting a noise floor achievable by the detector.
+This analysis also reveals a fundamental low-temperature limit for the NEP of an ideal detector, where the heat flow occurs exclusively through the electrical channel of the junction ($\kappa=1$).
+In this regime, the NEP approaches